martinmares/apply-env-rs/README.md

 ## Behaviour notes

 - Only placeholders matching `{{\s*\w+\s*}}` are processed.
-- Unknown flags cause the program to print an error and the help text, then exit with a non-zero code.
+- Unknown flags are handled by `clap` and result in an error message + non-zero exit code.
 - `-v / --version` prints the package name and version as defined by `Cargo.toml`.

 ---